Oxygen's hit investigative series, which returns on Saturday, November 6, has helped bring about 21 convictions over the years.

-This season, audiences will see Siegler and her team aid law enforcement in two new arrests.
+Earlier this season, audiences saw Siegler and her team aid law enforcement in two new arrests.

 Of course, the "Cold Justice" team isn't always sure they'll find answers; Siegler cited the 1988 murder of Cynthia Smith as one such case in her interview with Martinis and Murder.